NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 1) Casting one type of a pointer to another only changes its type but not its value.

-2) Casting has higher precedence than arithmetic operation.
+2) Casting has higher precedence than arithmetic operations.
 For instance,

 ``` c
 char *p